 The earliest method of gene therapy, often called gene transfer or gene addition, was developed to:

-Introducing a new gene into the body to help fight a disease.
+- Introduce a new gene into cells to help fight a disease.